K-9 and Bloodhound Team

 Newberry County’s Mobile Command Center serves as a Mobile Command Post for significant emergency response situations across the county.
 The vehicle, outfitted with cellular phones, computers and other response and communication equipment, is designed to serve as a field command post at emergency response sites.
 This Command Center is a joint unit serving for Newberry County Sheriff’s Office, the City of Newberry, Town of Prosperity, and Town of Whitmire Police Departments, as well as all fire and medical response services in the County.

 The Mobile Command Center allows Sheriff’s Office commanders, emergency response staff and on-scene coordinators, to maintain communication with other on-scene and off-scene responders, including federal, state and local responders, local and state command centers, other law enforcement agencies, and other parties needing information about the emergency, including the media, officials in the community, and state and local response authorities.

-The Mobile Command Center is also equipped with an internal computer network with a connection to the Internet and the Newberry County network; a scanner/copier/printer/fax machine; one television monitors; UHF, VHF and 800 MHZ radios.
-The Command Center is computer network enables connection directly to the Newberry County 911 Computer Aided Dispatch System (CAD) and Records Management System (RMS).
+The Mobile Command Center is also equipped with an internal computer network with a connection to the Internet, the Newberry County network, a scanner/copier/printer/fax machine, one television monitor, UHF, VHF, and 800 MHZ radios.
+The Command Center's computer network enables connection directly to the Newberry County 911 Computer Aided Dispatch System (CAD) and Records Management System (RMS).